DIY Raspberry Pi Security CameraIbeyonde

 Create a cloud account at http://app.ibeyonde.com.
 The username and password are case sensitive.
 These will be required to Cloud Connect your DIY Raspberry Pi Cloud Security Camera.

-Prepare the sd card.
-You need to download the image from the link here.
+Prepare the sd card Email email@example.com for image.
 Copy the downloaded image to your sd-card.
 Use any of the methods prescribed here for your os:

 Attach and switch on the power supply.
 The device will now advertise itself as a hotspot that is visible on the wifi list on your mobile or laptop.
 You need to connect to this to configure the device.
-Instructions are here.
+Check FAQs for setup instructions.

 If you followed the above steps, then you will have a working DIY Raspberry Pi Security Camera that should give you a low latency video feed to all the major browsers on all major devices (smartphones, tablets, and laptop).
 You can now add more DIY raspberry pi security cameras to your account to create a grid of such devices that can all be viewed and controlled from your own cloud account.